Essenceia/essenceia.github.io/content/thoughts/Broken_Doc/index.md

 **Impacts**: No oscillating wave will be produced on analog pin 1.

 **Workaround**: Use the oscillator connected to analog pin 0.
-Given both oscillators have the same target 33Mhz oscillating frequency, so this should not impact operations.
+Given both oscillators have the same target 33Mhz oscillating frequency, this should not impact operations.

 {{< /quote >}}